museelectronicinstruments/zen_flute/README.md

 moogmodelzen: moog type synthesizer firmware for the zen flute hardware (www.museelectronicinstruments.com) using the teensy audio library.
 This is what arrives when the Zen flute is shipped.

 ZenGUI: programming interface for the moogmodelzen firmware (Processing Language) that lets you change the programming of the Zen flute without altering the firmware.
 Run this on a separate computer connected to the Zen Flute.
-You will need do download Processing to compile this.
+You will need to download Processing to compile this.

 EXPERIMENTAL PROGRAMS
 physicalmodelzen: physically modeled flute firmware based on Faust programming language